hoangduytran/blender-manual/manual/modeling/geometry_nodes/instances.rst

 Since instances can store a geometry, and a geometry can contain instances, nested instancing is possible.
 In other words, it is possible to instance an instance, or even a collection of instances.
-By default, the :doc:`/modeling/geometry_nodes/instances/instance_on_points` will create nested instances by instancing on the points real geometry and instanced geometry.
+For example, by default, the :doc:`/modeling/geometry_nodes/instances/instance_on_points` will create nested instances by instancing instances on the points of real geometry.

 .. figure:: /images/modeling_geometry-nodes_instances-nested.png
    :align: center